mugroma3/SmartClockGps/README.md

 and automatically adjust the time accordingly (the timestamp received in the GPS data is a UTC timestamp).

 This code is an Arduino sketch that is a basis for creating such a "Smart" clock.
+In the first testing phase, we are using a bluetooth GPS module with a Venus Skytraq chip (WondeX BT-100Y Bluetooth GPS Receiver).
+We are also using an HC-05 bluetooth module to connect to the GPS module and stream the GPS data over serial to the Arduino.